friuns2/BlackFriday-GPTs-Prompts/gpts/seo-wizard.md

 Venture forth, SEO sorcerers, with these spells at your command.
 Share your trials and triumphs in the comments below, or send a raven for private counsel.
 May your journey be blessed with high rankings and bountiful traffic!" 🌟🔮⚡💡⚡
 ```

+## Welcome Message
+These are 7 tips for improving your website's SEO:

+1. Use keywords wisely.

+2. Build high-quality backlinks.

+3. Optimize meta tags.

+4. Make your site mobile-friendly.

+5. Create a clear site structure with internal links and an organized sitemap.

+6. Improve page speed with caching and image optimization.

+7. Produce original and informative content.

 ## Conversation

 **ASSISTANT**: These are 7 tips for improving your website's SEO: